WCSCourses/Polygenic_Risk_Scores/modules/Day2.docx.md

 Use the commands below to run PRSice with GIANT Height GWAS as base data and the height phenotype as target data.
 PRSice will calculate Height PRS in the target data and then perform a regression of the Height PRS against the target individual's true height values.
 From the **/home/manager/data/Day2_Target_Data/Day2_Target_Data** directory, run the following command in the terminal:
 ```
-Rscript ~/PRSice/PRSice.R --prsice ~/PRSice/PRSice_linux --base Base_Data/GIANT_Height.txt --target Target_Data/TAR --snp MarkerName --A1 Allele1 --A2 Allele2 --stat b --beta --pvalue p --pheno Target_Data/TAR.height --binary-target F --bar-levels 5e-8 --no-full --fastscore --out Results/Height.gws
+Rscript ~/PRSice_linux/PRSice.R --prsice ~/PRSice_linux/PRSice_linux --base Base_Data/GIANT_Height.txt --target Target_Data/TAR --snp MarkerName --A1 Allele1 --A2 Allele2 --stat b --beta --pvalue p --pheno Target_Data/TAR.height --binary-target F --bar-levels 5e-8 --no-full --fastscore --out Results/Height.gws
 ```

-This command takes the Height GWAS summary statistic file (\--base), informs PRSice of the column name for the column containing the SNP ID(\--snp), the effect allele (--A1), the non-effect allele (\--A2),the effect size (\--stat) and the 𝑃-value (\--pvalue).
+This command takes the Height GWAS summary statistic file (\--base), informs PRSice of the column name for the column containing the SNP ID(\--snp), the effect allele (--A1), the non-effect allele (\--A2), the effect size (\--stat) and the 𝑃-value (\--pvalue).
 We also inform PRSice that the effect size is a 𝛽 coefficient (\--beta) instead of an OR.
 The \--binary-target F command informs PRSice that the target phenotype is a quantitative trait and thus linear regression should be performed.
 In addition, we ask PRSice not to perform high-resolution scoring over multiple thresholds (\--fastscore), and to compute the PRS using only those SNPs with 𝑃-value \< 5*×*10<sup>−8</sup>.

 ---
 >